percona/pmm-doc/docs/get-started/backup/prepare_storage_location.md

 For more information, see the [Percona Backup for MongoDB (PBM) documentation](https://docs.percona.com/percona-backup-mongodb/details/storage-configuration.html#remote-filesystem-server-storage).

-## Prepare a location for Amazon AWS S3-compatible backups
+## Prepare a location for S3-compatible storage
-If you want to store backup artifacts in the cloud, make sure you have your Amazon S3-compatible storage account and location details ready.
+If you want to store backup artifacts in the cloud, you can use [Amazon S3](https://aws.amazon.com/s3/), [Min.io](https://min.io/) or any other similar storage solution.

+Before creating a cloud storage location for our future backups, make sure you have your S-3 compatible storage ready.
 In addition to bucket location details, you will also need to ensure proper S3 permissions.

 The general minimum permissions are **LIST**/**PUT**/**GET**/**DELETE**.
 A sample IAM policy is: